 Connoisseurs of English literature will recognise the above heading as the title of a work by the 19th-century novelist Jane Austen.
 For our ‘queer’ community the word ‘pride’ has special connotations – and prejudice against us is still a reality that we need to acknowledge and confront.

-As ‘Pride’ season is in full swing, my thoughts turn to an event I hope will become a permanent fixture in the calendar: the Luxembourg Pride Run.
+As ‘Pride’ season is in full swing, my thoughts turn to an event which I hope will become a permanent fixture in the calendar: the Luxembourg Pride Run.
 This first took place in 2023 (during Luxembourg’s ‘Pride Week’ in early July) and is to be repeated during the corresponding week in July of this year.

 As such events go, it is not – in physical terms at least – particularly demanding: participants have a choice between a 5km and a 10km circuit around the old town, and they are perfectly entitled to walk the route if they find running too demanding.
 However, symbolically its significance can hardly be overstated.
 The organisation of such an event reflects how far a traditionally conservative country has progressed in acknowledging and even welcoming the LGBTQ+ community.
 It provides participants with a platform to show solidarity, share communal experiences and (in certain cases at least) showcase athletic prowess.
-I signed up for last year’s event (and will do so for this year’s, too) not because I like or am particularly good at running (my ‘style’ alternates between short sprints and longer walking stages) but because I consider it important for the ‘queer’ community to have a visible public presence and to show the rest of the world that being sexually unconventional is not incompatible with a high level of physical fitness and sporting achievement.
-(The stereotyped view of gay men as ‘just a bunch of effete poofters’ dies hard.)
+I signed up for last year’s event (and will do so for this year’s, too) not because I like or am particularly good at running (my ‘style’ alternates between short sprints and longer walking stages) but because I consider it important for the ‘queer’ community to have a visible public presence and to show the rest of the world that being sexually unconventional is not incompatible with a high level of physical fitness and sporting achievement (The stereotyped view of gay men as ‘just a bunch of effete poofters’ dies hard.).

 I also have personal reasons for taking part in the event.
 At school I was a poor sportsman and was often ridiculed by my classmates – and even by the PE [physical education] teacher – for my lamentable performance on the football field and the cricket pitch.
 Only later in life did I discover that sport need not be competitive and that if I am allowed to take part in an event such as the Luxembourg Pride Run where no one is going to judge me on my performance, I can enjoy the experience (and at the same time stick two metaphorical fingers up at those who mocked me in my youth).
 And then, having spent so many of my younger years ‘in the closet’, I like to take advantage of opportunities to tell the world that I am ‘out’ now and no longer afraid to make a public statement of my sexuality.